endiesworld/data-engineering-practice/introduction/docker_practice/Readme.md

 In essence, a docker-compose.yml file provides a more sophisticated and flexible approach compared to the simple docker run command.
 It allows you to define multiple services, each with its own configuration, dependencies, and network settings.

-While docker run my_image is a command to start a single container using a specific image, a docker-compose.yml file allows you to define and manage a complete multi-container application, making it easier to orchestrate complex setups and environments
+While docker run my_image is a command to start a single container using a specific image, a docker-compose.yml file allows you to define and manage a complete multi-container application, making it easier to orchestrate complex setups and environments i.e before you do a docker-compose up, you must have the docker images for the resources refrenced by the services in your docker-compose.yml file available in the machine.
+This is achieved by doing a "docker build -t ingest_data_image ." for building images from a dockerfile.